 If you are experiencing vaginal dryness as a result of taking hormonal birth control, you may want to consider another method of birth control.
 Discuss the pros and cons of your current method with your physician.
 The use of hormonal birth control can have health benefits, preventing or reducing health issues ranging from acne to anemia to PMS to ovarian and/or breast cysts.
 People who experience irregular periods often find that hormonal birth control makes their monthly cycle more regular.

 Hormonal birth control can also have negative side-effects beyond vaginal dryness.
 Spotting between periods, breast soreness, as well as headaches or migraines sometimes occur among women using these types of birth control.
 Discuss with your physician what benefits and drawbacks you experience using your current form of birth control.
 You might want to consider other forms of birth control if you feel the negatives outweigh the positives.

 Like rain after a drought

 If you choose to remain on hormonal birth control even though you experience vaginal dryness, you don’t have to resign yourself to a life without sex -- or to sex without pleasure.
-Membrasin® Vitality Pearls with SBA24® can provide natural and long-term benefits to a dry vagina.
+Membrasin® Vitality Pearls with SBA24™ can help support natural vaginal moisture.
 Intimacy is always more pleasurable if there’s a bit of spontaneity involved.
 Traditional lubricants can be effective but the moisture is short-lived and the “moment” can fade as you pause to reach for the tube.